Sustainability Contestable Fund

 - Solar electricity (photovoltaic) installations (with or without batteries)

-- Other property upgrades that will increase energy efficiency/ reduce energy loss, increase energy resilience, reduce waste or reduce carbon emissions.
-These could also include water savings measures such as rainwater collection and low flow plumbing fittings.
+- Other property upgrades that will increase energy efficiency and resilience, reduce energy loss, reduce waste or reduce carbon emissions.

 - Any project that does not create an asset worth at least $5,000